-Flowch artError!
-Bookmark not de efined.
+Flowchart Error!
+Bookmark not defined.

-1. Introduction and EthosError!
-Bookmark not de efined.
+Introduction and Ethos Error!
+Bookmark not defined.

-2. DefinitionsError!
-Bookmark not de

-3. ContextError!
-Bookmark not de
+Definitions Error!
+Bookmark not defined.

+Context

-4. Safeguarding and Child Protection Procedures
+Safeguarding and Child Protection Procedures

-5. Early Help
+Early Help - Bright Futures

-6. Recognition and Types of Abuse and Neglect
+Recognition and Types of Abuse and Neglect Error!
+Bookmark not defined.

-7. Online Safety
+Online Safety Error!
+Bookmark not defined.

-8. Learning at home
+Learning at home Error!
+Bookmark not defined.

-9. Key Responsibilities
+Key Roles and Responsibilities

-a.
 The Governing Body

-b.
-Responsibilities of the Headteacher

-c.
+The Headteacher

 Designated Safeguarding Lead and Deputies (DSL)

-d.
 Additional responsibilities for the DSL:

-e.
 Staff and volunteers

-f.
 Children and Young People

-g.
 Parents and Carers

-10. Mental Health
+Mental Health

-11. Children in Specific Circumstances
+Children in Specific Circumstances

-a.
 Children who need a social worker (Child in Need and Child Protection Plans)

-b.
-Peer on peer abuse
+Child-on-Child Abuse

-с.
-Online Safety and Peer-on-Peer Abuse
+Online Safety

-d.
 Serious violence

-e.
-Safeguarding Children with Special Educational Needs and Disabilities (SEND)

-f.
-Children Missing from Education
+Safeguarding Children with Special Educational Needs and Disabilities (SEND) Children Missing from Education

-g.
 Child Criminal Exploitation (CCE)

-h.
 County Lines

-ild Sexual Exploitation (CSE)
+Child Sexual Exploitation (CSE)

-L· Domestic Abuse
+Domestic Abuse

-12. Prevent and Radicalisation
+Prevent and Radicalisation

-13. Curriculum and Staying Safe
+Curriculum and Staying Safe

-14. Record Keeping
+Record Keeping

-15. Confidentiality and Information Sharing
+Confidentiality and Information Sharing

-16. Inter-agency Working
+Inter-agency Working

-17. Complaints
+Complaints

-18. Staff Induction, Awareness and Training
+Staff Induction, Awareness and Training

-19. Safe Working Practice
+Safe Working Practice

-20. Staff Supervision and Support
+Staff Supervision and Support

-21. Safer Recruitment
+Safer Recruitment

-22. Allegations Against Members of Staff and Volunteers
+Allegations Against Members of Staff and Volunteers

-(a) Referrals to the Local Authority Designated Officer (LADO)
+Referrals to the Local Authority Designated Officer (LADO) Low-Level Concerns

-ow Level Concerns /hat to do if you have a low-level concern
+What to do if you have a low-level concern

-ecording low-level concerns
+Recording low-level concerns

-23. The Use of School Premises by Other Organisations
+The Use of School Premises by Other Organisations

-24. 25 Security
+Site Security.

-25. Monitoring and Review
+Monitoring and Review

+Appendix 1: Categories of Abuse

-dix 1: Categories of Abuse
+Appendix 1: Categories of Abuse What is Abuse?

-dix 2: Specific Safeguarding Issues Peer-on-Peer Abuse (Allegations of abuse made against other children)

-(a)

-(b) What to do if you have concerns

-(c) N Support

-- ext Steps after Initial Report

-(d) (a)(H Child Sexual Exploitation (CSE)

-onour based' abuse (HBA) emale Genital Mutilation (FGM)

-inale Genital Muulation (FOW) 44
+What is Abuse?

+Signs that may indicate physical abuse

+oigno that may multate physical abuse